ohNegative/jquery-sortable/README.md

 jquery-sortable
 ===============

-some simple that allows a user to add and remove items from a list
+some simple jquery that allows a user to add and remove items from a list